cybertraining-dsc/su22-reu-385/linear-regression/linear-regression.md

 $$y = mx + c$$

-where, $y$ is the dependent variable, $m$ is the slop, $x$ is the in dependent variable , and $c$ is the intercept
+where, $y$ is the dependent variable, $m$ is the slope, $x$ is the in dependent variable , and $c$ is the intercept

 ### Python Example